Rising-Stars-by-Sunshine/CS-ECON206-Yiwei/README.md

 The most significant difference between this behavior in the experiments differ from backward induction is that backward induction maximizes the expectations by giving their beliefs about others' movements.
 Compared to backward induction, the results of the paper show that individuals are willing to deviate from pure self-interest and punish those who treat them unfairly, even if it comes at a cost.<br>
 **What is the behavioral (e.g., psychological, social) foundation that underpins the observed behavior?**<br>
 I think the behavioral foundation of the observed behavior is that individuals prefer to react similarly to others.
 This leads to the result of the paper.<br>
-References:<br>
-Fehr, E., & Schmidt, K. M. (1999).
-Fairness and retaliation: The economics of reciprocity.
-The Journal of Economic Perspectives, 13(3), 159-181."<br>

 ### More about the Author
 - headshot